AnnaL001/akan-name-generator/README.md

 #### A web application that generates an Akan Name based on the day of the week that one was born in and their gender.
 #### By **Lynn Nyangon**
 ## Description
 The Akan Name Generator records a user's birthday and gender, then computes the day of the week that the user was born using a predefined formula and finally generates an Akan Name taking into account the computed day of the week and their gender.
-Aside from these, it includes form validation to validate user's input.For the display of feedback to the user, long enough for them to see, the form is not submitted.
-As a result, a user has to refresh the page to enter fresh input as the form fields do not automatically clear.<br>
+Aside from these, it includes form validation to validate user's input.
 The picture used in the landing page has been retrieved from the internet; <br>
 * ghanaian-people.png - [Link to image's website](https://thumbs.dreamstime.com/b/ghanaian-national-clothes-flag-man-woman-traditional-costume-cute-cartoon-characters-travel-to-republic-ghana-122376153.jpg) <br>